Is Dark Energy Increasing or Decreasing in the Late Universe?: Analysis of Cosmic Chronometer Hubble data

 \subsection{Early linearization}

-Next, we turn to the second implementation II using \eqref{EQN_HL}, that is an {\it a priori} inclusion of linearization \eqref{EQN_w0wa}.
-This is done in $H(z)$-space defined in \eqref{EQN_HL}.
-Fig. \ref{fig:histogramL} shows the resulting PDFs of $w_0w_a$-estimates for a choice of $\Omega_{m,0}$.
-Strikingly, we now observe $-1<w_0<0$ and $w_a<0$, in contradiction to that of the initial data, {though consistent with DESI's results}. {This originates from the {broken symmetry in \eqref{EQN_wcdm}}, hence the {non-commutativity between $w_0w_a$CDM and a posteriori linearization of $w(a)CDM$}, also the change in the cost function.}
+{Next, we turn to the second implementation II, defined by {\it a priori} inclusion of linearization \eqref{EQN_w0wa}, in $H(z)$ space defined in \eqref{EQN_HL}.} Fig. \ref{fig:histogramL} shows the resulting PDFs of $w_0w_a$ estimates for a choice of $\Omega_{m,0}$.